hero_Tamron90f2-8DiIII_24179

 sect_Tamron90f2-8F072Z_lens-construction_en

 Minimum object distance is 0.23m (0.75ft.) which results in a very short working distance of 9cm and a maximum magnification of 1:1.
-A magnification of 1:10 should be achieved at around 1m object distance.
+A magnification of 1:10 is achieved at 1.01m object distance.
 Sony’s MOD is 0.28m which results in a slightly larger working distance of 13cm – similar to the Nikon. [+]

 Image stabilization: The Tamron has no optical stabilization.
 But Sony’s and Nikon’s full-frame cameras provide built-in sensor-shift stabilization.
 Both alternatives from Sony and Nikon offer optical image stabilization.
 [0]